-2. IFR Arrivals.
-Transitions from the drop zones to LRAFB are flown at 3,000' MSL under radar contact and descend to 2,000' MSL on final w/in 25 nm of the base.
+Transitions from the drop zones to Little Rock Air Force Base are flown at 3,000' MSL under radar contact and descend to 2,000' MSL on final with in 25 NM of the base.
 Other IFR arrivals are completed under radar control.